baumicon/dotvim/README.md

+> **Note: This project was originally forked from: github.com/aaronjensen/vimfiles

 ### Installation

-`git clone git://github.com/aaronjensen/vimfiles.git ~/.vim && ~/.vim/setup.sh`
+`git clone git://github.com/baumik/dotvim.git ~/.vim && ~/.vim/setup.sh`

 You can also install `fonts/Inconsolata-g-Powerline.ttf` if you want fancy powerline symbols.
 If not you may want to disable fancy in your `.vimrc.local`.